Keyboard shortcuts

 Blockchain

 Reference for the chain-state methods.
-All five are read-only and answer from the wallet's sync status and its scanned-blocks table, not from a validator's block index: zecd is a wallet server in front of a Zebra node, so its heights are wallet-scan heights.
+They answer from the wallet's sync status and its scanned-blocks table, not from a validator's block index: zecd is a wallet server in front of a Zebra node, so its heights are wallet-scan heights.
+The five read-only methods are followed by the three blocking waitfor* methods.
 For the wire format, auth, and multiwallet /wallet/<name> routing, see Conventions & wire format.

 Two height conventions run through this page: